 It’s Complicated and Therapy Route are available in English and are very simple and easy to navigate.

-On Therapie.de, you can choose therapists who offer sessions in English or your preferred language, by using the Sprache filter in your search.
+On Therapie.de, you can search for English speaking therapists in Germany or one who offer sessions in your preferred language, by using the Sprache filter in your search.